openziti/ziti-doc/docusaurus/docs/learn/quickstarts/zac/index.md

 title: Ziti Admin Console
 ---

 The Ziti Administration Console (ZAC) is a web UI provided by the OpenZiti project which will allow you to configure and explore a [Ziti Network](../../introduction/index.mdx).

 ## Prerequisites

-It's expected that you're using `bash` for these commands.
+* It's expected that you're using `bash` for these commands.
 If you're using Windows we strongly recommend that you install and use Windows Subsystem for Linux (WSL).
 Other operating systems it's recommended you use `bash` unless you are able to translate to your shell accordingly.

-You will need `node` and `npm` executables from Node.js v16+.
+* You will need `node` and `npm` executables from Node.js v16+.
+If you see an error like the one shown below you likely have a version of node < v16. __You need node v16+__:

+      ziti = await loadModule('@openziti/ziti-sdk-nodejs')
+      ^^^^^

+      SyntaxError: Unexpected reserved word
+       at Loader.moduleStrategy (internal/modules/esm/translators.js:133:18)
+       at async link (internal/modules/esm/module_job.js:42:21)

 :::note
 When running Ziti Administration Console, you should also prefer using https over http.
 In order to do this you will need